How to Connect Microsoft Teams Chats with Slack (2026)

 connect and sync channels slack teams

-Coming Soon to Conclude Connect
+Conclude Connect Improvements

-Updates will give users a dedicated view of all active chats and existing connections within the Teams environment, making it easier to stay organized and up-to-date with cross-platform communication at a glance.
+Users now see a dedicated view of all active chats and existing connections within the Teams environment, making it easier to stay organized and up-to-date with cross-platform communication at a glance.

-Conclude’s Slack UI will also benefit from improvements, including easier chat management, archiving, and a cleaner UI for better visibility.
+Soon, Conclude’s Slack UI will also benefit from improvements, including easier chat management, archiving, and a cleaner UI for better visibility.

 Conclude Connect solves one of the biggest gaps in cross-platform communication by allowing teams to connect Microsoft Teams chats directly with Slack.